Replicating from In-Memory Table to Disk Table on MySQL Cluster

 Last updated on DECEMBER 06, 2021

 MySQL Cluster - Version 6.2 and later Information in this document applies to any platform.

 It is possible to replicate from in-memory table to disk table, but there are several limitations to keep in mind.

-To view full details, sign in with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!